Geebs Coaching

 A named method gives the coaching a clear anchor.
 Instead of explaining a dozen disconnected habits, Kris can point everything back to one idea: the client is not just buying workouts, macros, or messages.
 He is buying a feedback loop that keeps those pieces connected.

-Lever 1: training that can actually be completed
+Lever 1: hard training that is individualized

 Lever 4: daily accountability